 This Practice Note, produced in partnership with Shoosmiths LLP, outlines the employment issues that require consideration when setting-up, running and terminating a corporate joint venture (JV).
 It considers TUPE transfers, non-TUPE transfers, secondments, the harmonisation of employment terms, collective agreements and trade union recognition, pension issues and immigration issues.

-This Practice Note sets out how the CRC Energy Efficiency Scheme applies to different corporate structures, including groups, joint ventures, overseas parents, private finance initiatives (PFI)/public private partnerships (PPP), private equity funds, trusts and franchises.
+This Practice Note has been archived is not maintained.
+It sets out how the CRC Energy Efficiency Scheme applies to different corporate structures, including groups, joint ventures, overseas parents, private finance initiatives (PFI)/public private partnerships (PPP), private equity funds, trusts and franchises.
 It also sets out the rules relating to disaggregation and the changes to an organisation’s structure which need to be notified, known as designated changes.

-This Practice Note highlights some of the key issues under the CRC Energy Efficiency Scheme (CRC Scheme) that should be borne in mind when conducting or advising on corporate transactions.
+This Practice Note has been archived is not maintained.
+It highlights some of the key issues under the CRC Energy Efficiency Scheme (CRC Scheme) that should be borne in mind when conducting or advising on corporate transactions.
 These include qualification for the CRC Scheme, participant equivalents, joint and several liability, disaggregation, CRC Scheme reporting obligations, overseas parents, cash flow and accounting issues, director’s duties, issues to consider on acquisitions and disposals and designated changes occurring other than by acquisitions and disposals.